alexeyev/hogweed-ground-level-view/README.md

 ## Acknowledgements

-I would like to thank Aleksey Artamonov and Mikhail Evtikhiev for various consultations and proofreading.
+I would like to thank Aleksey Artamonov, Andrey Savchenko and Mikhail Evtikhiev for various consultations and proofreading.

 ## Other materials